Gas chamber: Animal welfare concerns

-The high concentration CO2 gas typically used is highly aversive and painful to pigs, and still takes at 47-60 seconds on average to stun them in test conditions.
-The pain and distress of high CO2 concentrations is caused by irritation mucous membranes such as the eyes, mouth and airways, distress, and causes pigs to show aversive behaviours such as gasping, vocalization, and trying to escape.
+The high concentration gas typically used is highly aversive and painful, and still takes at 47-60 seconds on average to stun pigs in test conditions.
+The pain and distress of high concentrations is caused by irritation of mucous membranes such as the eyes, mouth and airways, and causes pigs to show adverse behaviours such as gasping, vocalization, and trying to escape.
 For these reasons, the European Food Safety Authority concluded that CO_{2} stunning is not optimal from an animal welfare perspective.